-Positive about change, adapting rapidly to different ways of working and putting effort into making them work.
-Flexible and open to alternative approaches to solving problems.
-Finds better, more cost-effective ways to do things, making suggestions for change and putting forward ideas for improvement.
+Positive about change, adapting rapidly to different ways of working.
+Flexible and open to alternative approaches to solving problems, and encourages flexibility in others.
+Constantly looks for ways to improve service delivery and value for money, making suggestions for change and encouraging others to contribute ideas.
 Takes an innovative and creative approach to solving problems.